algorand/go-algorand/test/testdata/deployednettemplates/recipes/custom/README.md

 ```
 This file will merge with the config.json created by `ConfigJSONOverride` and update the parameters if the keys match.
 This will be applied to participating nodes, nonParticipating Nodes, and relays.

-### config.json Example
 See `example/config_jsons` for an example of what it should look like.

-### config.json Notes
-Most examples of what can be modified by config.json can be found in `go-algorand/config/local_defaults.go`.
+Most parameters that can be modified by config.json can be found in `go-algorand/config/local_defaults.go`.

 ## Troubleshooting
 ### Can't find netgoal